cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 The steps in this tutorial assume that you are logged into the Odin server.

-1. Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and places it into a subdirectory called `cs1302-javadoc`:
+1. Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and places the code into a subdirectory called `cs1302-javadoc`:

    ```